sculptures • permaculture • primitive technology • kayaking • links • index • about

 enviro responsibilities

-That said, I am not recommending you test my suspicions and drink from the source.
-Depending on the location, there may be other contaminates in the water besides Giardia.
-These might include bacteria, viruses and even chemicals, believe it or not.
+That said, I am not recommending you test these suspicions and drink untreated water.
+Depending on the location, there may be other contaminants in the water besides Giardia.
+These might include bacteria, viruses and believe it or not, chemicals.
 For those reasons, I recommend that you treat your water.
 How though is up to you based on the level of protection you believe is needed.
-Below are some options.
+Below is an overview of the most popular methods used by lightweight travelers.

 Bottle filters

-The bottle filter is one of the best inventions to come out of the outdoor industry.
+The bottle filter was one of the most clever inventions to come out of the outdoor industry.
 It is simply a water bottle with a replaceable filter cartridge under the lid.
-To use, take off the lid/filter, dip the bottle in the river, replace the lid/filter and squeeze/suck for potable water.
-You can even do this while in the boat which, means no more excuses for becoming dehydrated.
+To use, take off the lid/filter, dip the bottle in the river, replace the lid/filter and squeeze/suck for potable water (you'll frustrate/tire quickly if you don't squeeze while sucking).
+You can even do this while in the boat.
+Staying hydrated has never been easier!

 Note the duct tape on this bottle filter.
 I carry it in several places including on person wrapped around a lighter.

-No pumping, no extra water bottles to carry, simple, always available and only slightly heavier than a conventional water bottle.
-The only drawback is that they will clog rather quickly in silty and or brown water.
-For reasonably clear water though, these bottles are tops!
+No pumping, no extra water bottles to carry, simple, always available, and only slightly heavier than a conventional water bottle.
+The two drawbacks is that they clog rather quickly in silty water and require some effort, albeit little.
+For those who don't mind a little squeezing, and will be filtering clear water only, these bottles are tops for all-out convenience!

-It should be noted that most bottle filters do not deactivate viruses...or in other words, purify.
-If viruses are thought to be present, pre-treat water before filtering or use a purifier.
-Also, though some bottles may look identical to others, not all are not equal in the taste department.
-After using several, I have come to prefer the Aquamira...though I have noticed some taste inconsistencies in their filter cartridges too.
-Changes in manufacturing, materials and suppliers can change the tastes to any filter at any time.
-You may have to experiment with different brands to keep your palate happy.
+Also, though some bottle filters may look identical to others, not all are equal in the taste department.
+After using several, and before I began using different methods of filtering, I came to prefer the Aquamira...though I did notice some taste inconsistencies in their filter cartridges too.
+Changes in manufacturing, materials, and suppliers can alter the tastes to any filter at any time so you may have to experiment with different brands if your taste buds are picky.
+However, to my persnickety tongue, water never tastes "good" coming from a plastic container.
+That said, these bottles may also leach BPA or other undesireable chemicals into your water.
+More on that towards the bottom of this page.

 Pump filters & purifiers

 It should also be noted that some manufacturers claim their filters (including some bottle filters) or purifiers "reduce" "some" chemicals.
 Considering the options, or lack of, this may offer a small piece of mind when paddling where chemicals might be in the water.
-Yes, one is probably far more likely to get struck by lightning than die or even get sick from acute chemical poisoning in the backcountry.
-However, there are other and far more complex issues associated with low dose chemical exposures...issues that, for now, are beyond the scope of this page.
+Yes, one is probably far more likely to get struck by lightning than have any sort of acute reaction from ingesting chemicals in the backcountry.
+However, there are other and far more complex issues associated with low dose chemical exposures that are beyond the scope of this page.
+For further reading, click here.

-• Whichever method of water treatment you use (filter or purifier), search for the cleanest looking water and where it’s not moving fast, or at all.
+• Always search for the cleanest looking and slowest moving water you can find.
 The faster the water is moving, the more particles there will be suspended and the more you’ll unnecessarily put in your filter or purifier's filter cartridge.

-• It’s a good idea to let muddy or silty water settle several hours or better yet, overnight before filtering/purifying.
-Instead of carrying a special bucket for this, fill the stern of an empty kayak and stand it upright against a rock, tree, or steep bank.
-I like to do this as soon as I get to camp so I can filter later that evening and again the next morning.
+• It’s a good idea to let muddy or silty water settle several hours or overnight before filtering/purifying.
+Instead of carrying a special bucket for this, you can fill the stern of an empty kayak and stand it upright against a rock, tree, or steep bank.
+Do this as soon as you get to camp so you can filter later that evening and again the next morning.

 Boiling

 While boiling is recognized as being a surefire method of dealing with protozoa, bacteria and viruses, it has several shortcomings.
-Boiling will not remove chemicals; the water will taste flat; it's time consuming; it takes a lot of fuel;
+Boiling will not remove chemicals; the water will taste flat (a pinch of salt will help); it's time consuming; it takes a lot of fuel;

 Chemically treating